top of page

 Is there an advantage to drilling deeper?

 In extreme cases of draught, water tables may drop and impact shallow wells.
 Drilling deeper allows access to aquifers that are more draught tolerant.
+In the case of a slow producing well, drilling deeper to create a larger water reservoir is one of many options to help add capacity.

 Do I need a water right?

 In Kansas, if you are using your well for anything but domestic use, you will need to apply for a water right through the Kansas Department of Agriculture (KDA) Division of Water Resources (DWR).
+To learn more about Kansas Water Law as well as how to obtain a Water Right click here

 What is and is not domestic use?